sreerag-chandrasekharan/Biopython-database-tools/Note.md

 # BLAST: Basic Local Alignment Search Tool
 The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between sequences.

+# FASTA
+A FASTA sequence is a text-based format for representing nucleotide or peptide sequences using single-letter codes

+# Nucleotide
+nucleotide is a molecule composed of a nitrogenous base, and one or more phosphate groups.
+Examples include Adenosine Triphosphate (ATP), Cytidine Triphosphate (CTP), and Deoxyadenosine Triphosphate (dATP).